Rossowka/CurrencyConverterApp_BootcampProject/README.md

-# CurrencyConverterApp_BootcampProject
-Final Project #6
+# Bootcamp Project #6

+## Module: React

+The objective was to translate Project #4 (from module JavaScript) into React.